MicrosoftDocs/xamarin-docs/docs/ios/platform/introduction-to-ios11/sirikit.md

 `IINNotebookDomainHandling`.

 > [!NOTE]
-> **Note About Naming:** There is a convention in .NET for interfaces to be prefixed with a
+> - There is a convention in .NET for interfaces to be prefixed with a
-> capital `I`, which Xamarin adheres to when binding protocols from the iOS SDK.
+>   capital `I`, which Xamarin adheres to when binding protocols from the
->
+>   iOS SDK.
-> Xamarin also preserves type names from iOS, and Apple uses the first two characters
+> - Xamarin also preserves type names from iOS, and Apple uses the first two
-> in type names to reflect the framework that a type belongs to.
+>   characters in type names to reflect the framework that a type belongs
->
+>   to.
-> For the `Intents` framework, types are prefixed with `IN*` (eg. `INExtension`)
+> - For the `Intents` framework, types are prefixed with `IN*`
-> but these are _not_ interfaces.
+>   (eg. `INExtension`) but these are _not_ interfaces.
-> It also follows that protocols (which become interfaces in C#)
+> - It also follows that protocols (which become interfaces in C#) end up
-> end up with two `I`s, such as `IINAddTasksIntentHandling`.
+>   with two `I`s, such as `IINAddTasksIntentHandling`.

 #### Handling Intents